Sotogrande: Architecture

-Sport

-Sotogrande has varied sporting facilities.
-It has five golf courses, including Valderrama Golf Club, which was host to the European Tour's Volvo Masters and the 1997 Ryder Cup.
-It also has two tennis and padel clubs, a rugby club, and two beach clubs, a kayak/sailing club, the famous Santa Maria Polo Club, riding stables, and a marina.

 Nature

 River Guadiaro and Estuary, Sotogrande, a natural area of 27 hectares and the only marshland on this part of the coast, has been designated as an Andalusian national park, wildlife and nature reserve.
 The reserve often hosts migratory birds on their route to and from Africa.

 Economy

 Sotogrande seems to have kept its head above the crisis.
-Finanzas, a Spanish finance publication, says that whilst prices in other areas of the Costa del Sol have taken a fall to the tune of -11.4% in Torremolinos, -10.99% in Fuengirola, -7.4% in Manilva, -5-5% in Casares and -3.4% in Mijas Costa.
+Finanzas, a Spanish finance publication, says that whilst prices in other areas of the Costa del Sol have taken a fall to the tune of −11.4% in Torremolinos, −10.99% in Fuengirola, −7.4% in Manilva, −5.5% in Casares, and −3.4% in Mijas Costa.
 In Sotogrande average property prices have remained the same or increased, in some cases up to 45%.
 This phenomenon is attributed to the financial status of the residents of the urbanization.

+Real Estate

+Sotogrande is recognised for its stable and high-value property market, attracting international buyers seeking luxury villas, golf-front estates, and marina residences.
+Despite fluctuations in nearby Costa del Sol areas, premium real estate in Sotogrande has historically shown strong resilience.

+Rhead Estates, a local real-estate agency, specialises in luxury villas for sale throughout Sotogrande.